KDE/websites-docs-plasma-mobile-org/PlasmaSettings.rst

 You can have a look into the
 `modules <https://invent.kde.org/kde/plasma-settings/tree/master/modules>`__
-directory of Active Settings to get some inspiration, or a functioning base for modules to play around with.
+directory of Plasma Settings to get some inspiration, or a functioning base for modules to play around with.